Fight the Flu

-Getting a yearly flu vaccination is one of the best ways to protect yourself and your loved ones against the flu.1
+Getting a yearly vaccination is one of the best ways to help you fight the flu and protect yourself and your loved ones.1

-The Australian Government’s National Immunisation Program (NIP) provides a free flu vaccination to the following eligible Medicare card holders4:
+The Australian Government’s National Immunisation Program (NIP) provides a free flu vaccination to the following eligible Medicare card holders:

 • People aged 65 and older